Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 ## Skills

 This section should be a very brief summary of your familiarity with different tools, and basically is consisted of keywords.
+Do not bother putting soft skills, as employers already expect you to have them and they should be implicit in your points (e.g. no "good at time management, hardworking, fast learner, team player").

 * Languages - Programming languages you are familiar with.